-Your Optimus is powered by $4 \times AA$ alkaline batteries (also called MN1500 or LR6).
+Your sound level meter is powered by $4 \times AA$ alkaline batteries (also called MN1500 or LR6).
 We recommend that you use alkaline batteries to give the best performance.

 Remove the battery cover by loosening the captive locking screw (as shown in the diagram below).